 1. Reduce and Reuse.

-Reduce the number of water bottles used, for instance, bringing a durable water bottle that can be refilled along the way, instead of purchasing new bottles every day.
+Reduce the number of water bottles used; for instance, bring a durable water bottle that can be refilled along the way instead of purchasing new bottles daily.

 2. Be considerate and respect fellow Camino walkers and cyclists.